 The nightmare: You can't get a loan when you need one

 How to sleep easier: If you maintain a good credit score, you’re more likely to find it easier to get a loan for a car or a house (as long as you can afford the payments).
+You can read about credit scores and how to find out what your credit score is on the Money Advice Service website.
 If you have less-than-perfect credit, start taking steps to fix it.
 First, set up your bank account to automatically make the minimum payments on all of your outstanding debts, including credit cards and student loans.
 That way your score won’t be damaged by an accidental late or missed payment.

 Then, set to work methodically paying down the debt to reduce the amount of overall credit you're using (and boost your credit score).
 If you have extra cash, put that towards an extra payment on the debt with the highest interest rate.
 Once that debt is paid off, take any extra cash along with the money that was going towards that payment and move on to the account with the next-highest interest rate.